Tresjs/tres/docs/examples/text-3d.md

 <Text3D :font="fontPath" :text="my 3d text" :size="0.8" />
 ```

-in case the options are not provided the default values are:
+in case the options are not provided, the default values will be:

 ```js
 size: 0.5,